 2. You foresee a potential cash flow issue.
 With businesses crippled and whole industries unable to operate during this extended lockdown, you’ll never know what might happen.
 This moratorium can be opt in at any time from now until 31 December, and will apply for six months after, so you don’t have to make a decision now.

 Alternatively, there is also the 50% reduction option that is available for all loans and financing.
 This reduces the cost of borrowing (compared to the full loan moratorium) but is still a considerable amount so you will need to decide if that amount is worth the extra peace of mind.
 Bank Negara Malaysia also confirmed that you can switch to the full loan moratorium at any time during the deferment period should your financial situation worsen.

-Another option is to consult with a Certified Financial Planner who may be able to provide better advice and strategies to help you better prepare for cash flow issues.
+Another option is to consult with a Licensed Financial Planner who may be able to provide better advice and strategies to help you better prepare for cash flow issues.

 3. Your bank offers a “true” moratorium for your loan/financing.
 From the banks’ FAQs, there are some facilities that enjoy a “true payment holiday” (at the time of writing, of course – the T&Cs may change in future).
 With zero additional borrowing cost, you can use this amount to rebuild your emergency fund or probably get some decent short-term returns by placing them in fixed deposits or other low-risk facilities such as money market funds.
 Do consider that in this low-interest environment, the net returns may not amount to much.
 Lastly, be responsible with this fund since it is meant for loan repayment and the loan/financing tenure is short – no hodl mentality here.